Kernix13/markdown-cheatsheet/README.md

 For terminal commands like for NPM, use `bash`, `sh`, or `zsh`.

 Trying to find a language to style terminal errors or errors & warnings in DevTools is difficult.
 The best languages I found for that are `c++` and `python`.
-The syntax highlighting isn't perfect but it at least has some syntax highlighting.
+The syntax highlighting isn't perfect but it at least has some highlighting.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>